Genusbiz/docs/developers/defining-the-application-model/object-class/create-a-new-object-domain.md

 20. Click **Next**.
 21. For each table column selected in step 9, a property is created.
 To modify the definition for a property, click the property in the list, and then click **Modify**.
 More information on how to define a property is described in the article [Modify an Object Class Property](../object-class-property/modify-an-object-class-property.md).
 22. Click **Next**.
 23. To define how objects are named, add one or more properties from the Object Class.
 The name identify an object to the user, and does not have to be unique.
-For example, the <span style="FONT-STYLE: italic">article number and <span style="FONT-STYLE: italic">name of a <span style="FONT-STYLE: italic">product.
+For example, the *article number* and *name* of a *product*.
 For a given object, the name is constructed by concatenating the values for the selected properties.
 24. Click **Next**.
 25. To make this Object Class a part of an existing Object Class, a Composition, select **Part of Object Class** and in the list select the Object Class.
 In the **Parent/Child Property** box, select the property that identifies the connection between the Object Classes.
 If the Object Class defines a simple relation between two Object Classes, for example, tags used to categorize pictures or files, you can specify a **Domain Property**.
 For more information on these settings, see [Object Class General Settings](modify-an-object--or-identifier-domain/general-settings.md).
 26. To save the Object Class, click **Finish**.